GaelAlburo/Apuntes-Universidad/Semestre 9/Distribuidos/Backend/API.md

 We create  a new DB called microservices, iwth a collection called *books*

-Inside it we create a new document:
+Inside it we create a new document called books:
 ```json
 [
 	{